Ronnie Montrose: Career

 Montrose formed his own band, Montrose, in 1973.
 It featured Sammy Hagar on vocals.
-That incarnation of the band released two albums on Warner Bros.
+That incarnation of the band released two albums with Warner Bros.
 Records, Montrose (1973) and Paper Money (1974), before Hagar left to pursue a solo career.
 Although the liner notes for the CD edition of Paper Money said that Montrose was invited to play lead guitar for Mott the Hoople after he left the Edgar Winter Group, Montrose said that it never happened and was just a rumor.
-He also added his guitar work to Gary Wright's song, "Power of Love" off the 1975 album, The Dream Weaver.
+He also added his guitar work to Gary Wright's song, "Power of Love", on the 1975 album, The Dream Weaver.

-The guitarist released two more Montrose band albums in the rock/vocal format (Warner Bros.
+He released two more Montrose band albums in the rock/vocal format (Warner Bros.
 Presents Montrose!
-(1975) and Jump on It (1976), featuring vocalist Bob James replacing Sammy Hagar and adding Jim Alcivar on keyboards.
+(1975) and Jump on It (1976), featuring vocalist Bob James replacing Hagar and adding Jim Alcivar on keyboards.
 Montrose then shifted direction and released a solo album, the all-instrumental Open Fire (1978) with Edgar Winter producing.

-In 1979, Montrose formed Gamma with vocalist Davey Pattison at the recommendation of fellow Scotsman James Dewar bassist/vocalist for Robin Trower.
-Jim Alcivar appears on his fourth Ronnie Montrose project in a row and bassist Alan Fitzgerald returns as well with drummer Skip Gillette.
-Gamma had more of a progressive rock edge as compared to the Montrose band and initially produced three consecutive albums.
+In 1979, Montrose formed Gamma with vocalist Davey Pattison at the recommendation of fellow Scotsman James Dewar, the bassist/vocalist for Robin Trower.
+Jim Alcivar appeared on his fourth Ronnie Montrose project in a row and bassist Alan Fitzgerald returned as well with drummer Skip Gillette.
+Gamma had more of a progressive rock edge as compared to the Montrose band and initially produced three albums.
 The rhythm section was replaced by Montrose drummer Denny Carmassi and bassist Glenn Letsch with Gamma 2.
 Gamma 3 saw Alcivar replaced by Mitchell Froom on keyboards.

+In between Gamma 2 and 3, Ronnie Montrose composed and performed the soundtrack to 1980's Powder Heads, a Canadian comedy movie about skiing.
+It starred David Ferry and Catherine Mary Stewart.

-In 1983 Montrose played lead guitar on the song "(She Is a) Telepath" from Paul Kantner's album Planet Earth Rock and Roll Orchestra although he wasn't a member of the original PERRO.
+In 1983, Montrose played lead guitar on the song "(She Is a) Telepath" from Paul Kantner's album Planet Earth Rock and Roll Orchestra although he was not a member of the original PERRO.